DandyLyons/notes/content/Library/The Bible (WEB)/03 - Leviticus/Lev-17.md

 "'Any man of the house of Israel, or of the strangers who live as foreigners among them, who eats any kind of blood, I will set my face against that soul who eats blood, and will cut him off from among his people.

 ###### v11
-For the life of the flesh is in the blood.
+For the life of the flesh is in the [[blood in the Bible|blood]].
 I have given it to you on the altar to make atonement for your souls; for it is the blood that makes atonement by reason of the life.

 ###### v12
 Therefore I have said to the children of Israel, "No person among you may eat blood, nor may any stranger who lives as a foreigner among you eat blood."